Location Map (click to explore)

-The Cistercial abbey at Beaulieu founded earlier by King John was dedicated in the presence of King Henry III, Queen Eleanor and Prince Edward.
+The Cistercian abbey at Beaulieu, founded earlier by King John, was dedicated in the presence of King Henry III, Queen Eleanor and Prince Edward.

 Edward III founded a new Cistercian abbey near the Tower of London.
 Monks from Beaulieu Abbey populated the new abbey.